 Our initial focus is on reallocating herbicides at variable rates based on soil data.
 In the first season, the base remained at spraying 100%.
 So, if I want to spray a liter of agent, we will still spray that on average.
 We were reallocating by varying between 80 – 120%.
 In the spots where we don’t need it, we spray 80% and where we can use a little extra 120%.
 The average remained 100%.

 Tweaking with buttons

 This year we are taking it a step further by varying between 60 – 130%.
 Eventually, we want to reduce the liquid we use and I am sure we can.
 For now, we focus on getting it at the right place at different rates.

-Get your sprayer retrofitted for better spraying and enter the world of Farming On Plant Level.
+Get your sprayer retrofitted for perfect spraying and start Farming On Plant Level!